doganparlak/FormationDetectionRoleAssignment/README.md

-## FormationDetectionRoleAssignment
+## Formation Detection and Role Assignment Algorithm

-The FormationDetectionRoleAssignment project aims to detect the shape of a team at any given frame (snapshot) during a match and assign roles to players using computational geometry and network science techniques.
+The Formation Detection and Role Assignment  project aims to detect the shape of a team at any given frame (snapshot) during a match and assign roles to players using computational geometry and network science techniques.
+The data used to develop this project was provided by UEFA and FIFA, including tracking and event data.
+However, due to confidentiality reasons, this data cannot be shared.

 ### Folder Overview: